-Are you looking to form a Delaware professional corporation, but you’re not familiar with the incorporation process?
+Are you looking to start a professional corporation in Delaware, but you’re not sure where to start?

 Professional corporations are those owned and operated by licensed professionals, like doctors, lawyers, and architects.
 There are quite a few important steps you’ll need to take to create your Delaware professional corporation and maintain it, so this guide will outline the rules and regulations involved with this process.

 We’ll cover everything you need to know, from picking names, choosing a board, navigating taxes, and more.
 To get started, please reference our guide below or hire a professional online incorporation service.

 On the surface, a professional corporation and a regular corporation look very similar.
 Both businesses can issue stock, both have bylaws, and both are governed by a board of directors and an executive team.
 Both pay corporate income taxes, too.

 And more importantly, both corporation types offer personal asset protection.
 Simply put, a shareholder or member of the business isn’t liable for the business’s debts.
 So a member of the corporation can’t be sued; the corporation is sued.
 However, in a professional corporation, there’s one exception: individual members can be sued for malpractice.

 That’s especially important because professional corporations usually offer professional services, such as lawyers, dentists, doctors, chiropractors, and more.
 All of those trades can be sued for malpractice.
 But in a PC, only the person responsible for the malpractice can be sued.
 That makes it a better option for most professionals.

 In Delaware, a corporation is only allowed to offer professional services (i.e., form a professional corporation) if every share of stock is owned by a person licensed for the profession.
 This reduces a PC’s ability to fundraise somewhat, but the advantage of liability protection remains.

 7 Steps to Start a Professional Corporation in Delaware